-To date, TELEMAT LTD or its principals have been investors, managers, and/or directors in: a National Basketball Association franchise with a purchase price in excess of $65 million; real estate development projects throughout the country with values ranging from $10 million to $500 million; and the recapilization of a major banking institution with assets in excess of $635 million.
+To date, TELEMAT LTD (now TELEMAT LIMITED LLC) or its principals have been investors, managers, and/or directors in: a National Basketball Association franchise with a purchase price in excess of $65 million; real estate development projects throughout the country with values ranging from $10 million to $500 million; and the recapilization of a major banking institution with assets in excess of $635 million.
 The firm has utilized the multi-disciplinary skills of its two principals and other consulting professionals to manage projects and client relationships including, but not limited to the following assignments:

 OFFICE OF CONTRACT COMPLIANCE - Atlanta, Georgia